-You can listen to one which I had specially composed here for free on YouTube.
+You can listen to these videos which I had specially composed on YouTube.

 Many studies have shown the powerful effect of listening to binaural beats, but essentially this ‘trickery’ of the brain can induce states of calm, relaxation and quiet within us.
 It works by breaking up the existing chatter within our brains, stopping the continued brainwave frequency of the stress of our day, the worries and the fears and shifting us into a frequency of peace.
 Binaural beats are therefore listened to often when individuals need help sleeping, for stress relief and relaxation.
 They can also be used to heighten alertness and focus – this happens when the imaginary frequency is much further apart.

 When I first asked ‘what are binaural beats’, it was in a meditation forum and so many responded that they actually use it to assist in their meditation practice.
 Since then, I have personally listened to binaural beats in my own meditation time and find that the results are incredibly powerful.
 Where sometimes it can take me 10-30 minutes to quieten the noisy thoughts in my brain, when I play binaural beats music in the background, I reach the stillness and quiet within me much quicker.

 The effect of binaural beats was actually first come across in 1837 when a physicist named Heinrich Wilhelm Dove discovered that you could induce different feelings in patients by using different sound frequencies.